ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

   }
 ]
 ```
-- Below is json explained
+- Below is JSON explained

 > CarrierId - currently used pack
 > carrierLayersProgress - percentage of progress in this pack